 3 – 5.
 Content Marketing

 Blogs – If content marketing is part of your FI’s digital marketing strategy, then you’re likely blogging on a regular or semi-regular basis.
 Why not post a blog about mobile banking?
 It’s a nice break from your usual savings and loans topics and it’s a great way to educate consumers about mobile banking.
-Some may be reluctant to use mobile banking because they are concerned about safety and security.
+(And it’s an easy way to promote your mobile app) Some may be reluctant to use mobile banking because they are concerned about safety and security.
 Mobile banking safety and mobile banking benefits are great topics.
 A credit union published a very popular blog about the benefits of mobile banking.
 Almost a year later, the post continues to be one of their top organic landing pages.
 Nine months after publication, it was the number one organic landing page with 434 new visitors one month alone.

 Videos – There’s more to content marketing than blogs.
 Videos are also very helpful resources.
 If you really want to promote the adoption of your mobile banking app, it’s important to educate your clients about how to use the app.
 Videos have become a popular way to learn new things.
+You can show your customers exactly how to use your app.
 First Exchange Bank has a short tutorial about how to get started with online banking and perform basic functions such as depositing a check.
 Bank of America covers a lot of information in this fast-paced, but easy-to-watch video marketing their mobile banking app.

-If your core provider includes “How to” videos with your mobile banking app, do take advantage of these.
+If your core provider includes “How to” videos with your mobile banking app, use them to market your mobile app.
 An overall video tutorial video would go well on the online/mobile banking page.
 If you have multiple short videos, such as “how to deposit a check” or “how to pay a bill” consider creating an FAQ or education section of your website.

 PDF User Guides – If you don’t have videos from a core provider, or the budget to make your own, consider a guide or digital brochure.
 A PDF guide to mobile banking is a less expensive, more robust option compared to a video.
 Highlight the benefits of mobile banking, and address security concerns.
-Union Bank has a comprehensive Online Banking Guide that includes detailed instructions for setting up online and mobile banking, and how to perform banking tasks within the platform.
+Create a comprehensive Online Banking Guide that includes detailed instructions for setting up online and mobile banking, and how to perform banking tasks within the platform.
 Include visuals and screenshots so your readers don’t feel overwhelmed by the information.
 Make it easy for them to navigate and find answers to specific questions.
+PDF guides might not be as fun as videos, but it is a great way to promote your mobile app, and online/mobile banking in general.

 6. Email Marketing